 Typically, a company segments its target market based on its income, profession, demography, and psychology.

-Apple, too, considers all the above, only the company puts extra emphasis on behavioral segmentation.
+Apple, too, considers all of the above.
+Only it’s that they put extra emphasis on behavioral segmentation.

-The company focuses on people’s behavior towards other brands, their shopping patterns, and lifestyle choices.
-From that data, it tailors the advertisements.
+Their focus is on people’s behavior towards other brands, their shopping patterns, and lifestyle choices.
+From that data, they tailor advertisements.

 By focusing on its prospect’s desire, Apple singularly targeted multiple markets.

 Regardless of your business nature, there’s always a possibility more than one type of customer will buy your product and services.
 For example, baby garments prospects aren’t merely mothers.
 It could be an aunt looking to buy a dress for her niece or a friend wanting a gift for the new mother.

 Knowing your prospect’s behavior will allow you to create targeted advertisements.